SEASONS

 Prayer of Confession

 The following is an opportunity to make confession before God, drawn from your own prayer, thoughts and insights from this day with God.
-The words are excerpted from the Lutheran Book of Worship rite of "Individual Confession & Forgiveness," p.196f, in which a penitent meets privately with a pastor.
-Pray this section recognizing God's presence with you in your own words and in the words of the pastor as they appear below.
+Pray this section recognizing God's presence with you in your own words.

 Reading from Scripture following Confession and Forgiveness